What is Anime? Definition, Origins & Why It’s Not Just Cartoons

 Because Avatar: The Last Airbender was produced in the US, many fans do not consider it true anime.

-American series like Avatar: The Last Airbender or The Boondocks are anime-inspired, but are not considered true anime by most Japanese and international fans, since they’re not produced within Japan.
+American series like Avatar: The Last Airbender or The Boondocks are anime-inspired, but most Japanese and international fans do not consider them true anime since they are not produced in Japan.

 Genres and themes